apache/mesos/docs/containerizer-internals.md

   `--docker_mesos_image`.
 In this case, the value of flag `--docker_mesos_image` is assumed to be the docker image used to launch the Mesos agent.
-* If the task uses an executor to run (not the default command executor), then that executor is launched in a docker container.
+* If the task includes an executor (custom executor), then that executor is launched in a docker container.
-* If the task uses `TaskInfo`, then the default executor `mesos-docker-executor` is lunched in a docker container.
+* If the task does not include an executor i.e. it defines a command, the default executor `mesos-docker-executor` is launched in a docker container to execute the command via Docker CLI.

 B) Mesos agent does not run in a docker container

-* If task uses `TaskInfo`, then it forks a subprocess to execute `mesos-docker-executor`. mesos-docker-executor spawns shell to execute docker commands (e.g., docker run).
-* If the task uses a custom executor, then its launched in a docker container.
+* If the task includes an executor (custom executor), then that executor is launched in a docker container.
+* If task does not include an executor i.e. it defines a command, a subprocess is forked to execute the default executor `mesos-docker-executor`.
+  `mesos-docker-executor` then spawns a shell to execute the command via Docker CLI.

 #### Mesos Containerizer